Rape during the occupation of Germany: Social effects

 The exact number of German women and girls raped by Soviet troops during the war and occupation is uncertain, but western historians estimate their numbers are likely in the hundreds of thousands and possibly as many as two million.
 The number of babies, who came to be known as "Russian Children", born as a result is unknown.
 However, most rapes did not result in pregnancies, and many pregnancies did not result in the victims giving birth.
 Abortions were the preferred choice of rape victims, and many died as a consequence of internal injuries after being brutally violated, or due to untreated sexually transmitted diseases because of a lack of medicine or badly-performed abortions.
 Many women committed suicide after rape, mostly due to being unable to cope with their traumatic experience, although some were forced to by their fathers because of their "dishonor", while others were shot and killed by their husbands for "consenting to sexual relations with Allied soldiers".
 Many German women were verbally abused by German soldiers on the streets or in their homes for being "Allied whores", while a lot of them even received threatening letters from German men.
 In addition, many children died in postwar Germany as a result of widespread starvation, scarce supplies and diseases such as typhus and diphtheria.
 The infant mortality in Berlin reached up to 90%.

 As for the social effects of the sexual violence, Norman Naimark noted:

 West Berliners and women of the wartime generation refer to the Soviet War Memorial in Treptower Park, Berlin, as the "tomb of the unknown rapist" in response to the mass rapes by Red Army soldiers in 1945 during and after the Battle of Berlin.

-Hannelore Kohl, the former wife of former West German Chancellor Helmut Kohl, had been gang-raped at the age of 12 by Soviet soldiers in May 1945, according to her biographer.
+Hannelore Kohl, the first wife of former West German Chancellor Helmut Kohl, had been gang-raped at the age of 12 by Soviet soldiers in May 1945, according to her biographer.
 As a consequence, she sustained a serious lifelong back injury after she had been thrown out of a first-floor window.
 She suffered long and serious illnesses, which experts thought to be the consequences of childhood trauma.
 Hannelore Kohl took her own life in 2001.